 Ganesh sits on a rat to control it and in the process shows we should also control our desires.

-Ganesh Chaturthi in Mauritius will take place on Sunday 23 August 2020 and Saturday 11 September 2021.
+Ganesh Chaturthi in Mauritius will take place on Wednesday 20 September 2023 and Sunday 8 September 2024.
 Both days are a public holiday.

 We have many celebrations throughout the year.
 With so many religions it’s not surprising.
 Have a look at the best festivals and take your pick from the main ones.
 As a tourist it would be nice to combine one of our cultural events with your holiday.
 Come and celebrate our rich heritage with us!